prof18/marcogomiero.com/content/posts/2024/kmp-ci-android.md

 ## Setup Keystore

 Every release version of an Android app needs to be signed with a developer key.
-For security reasons, the [keystore](https://developer.android.com/studio/publish/app-signing#certificates-keystores) that contains certificates and private keys can't be publicly released, so a good approach is to save it inside GitHub secrets.
+For security reasons, the [keystore](https://developer.android.com/studio/publish/app-signing#certificates-keystores) that contains certificates and private keys can't be publicly released, so storing it as a GitHub secret is a good approach

 A keystore, to be saved inside the secrets, needs to be in a "shareable and encrypted" format (ASCII-armor encrypted).
 This format can be generated with the following command and by providing a passphrase: